aspose-psd/Aspose.PSD-Reference-Tutorials/psd/dutch/java/advanced-image-effects/add-signature-to-image/_index.md

 ---
-date: 2025-12-02
+date: 2026-02-04
-description: Leer hoe je een afbeelding op een canvas tekent en een handtekening overlayt in Java met Aspose.PSD.
-Volg deze stapsgewijze Java‑beeldverwerkingstutorial en sla het resultaat op als PNG.
+description: Learn how to draw image canvas and overlay a signature in Java using Aspose.PSD.
+Follow this step‑by‑step java image processing tutorial and save the result as PNG.
 linktitle: Add a Signature to an Image
 second_title: Aspose.PSD Java API
-title: Afbeelding tekenen op canvas – Voeg een handtekening toe met Aspose.PSD voor Java
+title: teken afbeeldingcanvas – Voeg een handtekening toe met Aspose.PSD voor Java
 url: /nl/java/advanced-image-effects/add-signature-to-image/
 weight: 13
 ---